rvasconcelossilva/learning-journey/README.md

 This repository contains the technologies and sample of solutions that I developed in my journey to get more skills in data.
 Currently, I have experience in T-SQL, Microsoft SQL Server, SQL Server Integration Services and Power BI, and my goal is to get more experience in Scala, Apache Spark and Google Cloud Services.

+# Python

+In this project contains applications to practice my knowlodege in Python integrated with others technologies such as API's, Cloud and Spark.

 # scala

-In this project contains solution of exerises of the below trainings and the focus is to learn syntax and the structure of Scala.
+This project contains solution of exerises of the below trainings and the focus is to learn syntax and the structure of Scala.

 # spark-projects

-This project is to focus on Spark technology using Scala.
+This project is to focus on Spark technology using Scala or Python.
 I choose to work with Scala instead of Java or Python because of looking at the Data Engineer market plus the integration of this language with the other platforms I think there is a good fit.

 # Google Cloud, AWS and Azure